 Watch out for Black Friday and Cyber Monday hashtags you can piggyback on.
 Using the social media plug-ins available from ecommerce website builders will let you integrate your store with Facebook or Twitter.

-To give your social media campaigns the best chance of success, choose a quality product image and add your logo and some text advertising your deals.
-Make sure you start circulating the advert at least a few days in advance to build excitement.
+To give your social media strategy and campaigns the best chance of success, choose a quality product image and add your logo and some text advertising your deals.
+Make sure you start circulating the ad at least a few days in advance to build excitement.
 Leave it to the last minute and customers may only see your ad once, which means they’re unlikely to click through, given how many retailers will be demanding their attention.

 For many of us, Black Friday and Cyber Monday can feel overwhelming.
 Email gives you the chance to cut through the noise and provide a really personal offering to your customers.